Khushibhansali/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan
 \*\***Include pictures of your storyboards here**\*\*

-**Storyboard #1:  This is the storyboard we decided to persue for this part. **
+**Storyboard #1:  This is the storyboard we decided to pursue for this part. **
  - Setting: Grocery store or supermarket anytime from 9-5pm.
- - Players: People who are shopping, kids, the supermarket workers, and people surrounding the shoppers whose opinions could be influenced as a result of the "Nutriscore Companion".
+ - Players: People who are shopping, kids, supermarket workers, and people surrounding the shoppers whose opinions could be influenced as a result of the "Nutriscore Companion".
  - Activity: An individual wears the "Nutriscore Companion" device on their wrist.
 They can scan an item they are interested in purchasing.
-"Nutriscore Companion" will tell them how safe/healthy/chemical free the item is.
+"Nutriscore Companion" will tell them how safe/healthy/chemical-free the item is.
 "Nutriscore Companion" will give the user a ranking of A being the healthiest to E being the unhealthiest.
-In the example storyboard, when the user scanned the bottle of deoderant, a list of ingredients revealed talcum powder which typically has traces of asbestos and was therefore given a ranking of E and a red screen was displayed on the "Nutriscore Companion" device.
+In the example storyboard, when the user scanned the bottle of deodorant, a list of ingredients revealed talcum powder which typically has traces of asbestos and was therefore given a ranking of E, and a red screen was displayed on the "Nutriscore Companion" device.
- - Goals: To help shoppers purchase items that are safe, healthy, and chemical free.
-Users are rewarded with a vibration from the device indicating that they should add it to cart and redeemable points towards an item of their choice.
+ - Goals: To help shoppers purchase items that are safe, healthy, and chemical-free.
+Users are rewarded with a vibration from the device indicating that they should add it to the cart and redeemable points towards an item of their choice.

 <img src="https://github.com/Khushibhansali/Interactive-Lab-Hub/blob/Fall2023/Lab%201/storyboards/grocery.jpg" width="650" height="350" alt="image">
 <img src="https://github.com/Khushibhansali/Interactive-Lab-Hub/blob/Fall2023/Lab%201/storyboards/grocery2.jpg" width="650" height="350" alt="image">

 **Storyboard #2:  **
  - Setting: Artist's room.
- - Players: Single player of just an artist.
+ - Players: Single-player of just an artist.
  - Activity: If an artist is stuck on what to paint, they can open the "Random Paint Generator" device.
 This device will generate 5 random colors for the artist to paint with.
- - Goals: To help artist decide what colors to paint with and showcase their work in a digital musuem.
+ - Goals: To help artist decide what colors to paint with and showcase their work in a digital museum.
 This offers the artist greater incentive and exposure.

 <img src="https://github.com/Khushibhansali/Interactive-Lab-Hub/blob/Fall2023/Lab%201/storyboards/paint.jpg" width="650" height="350" alt="image">